korin5/ryo_bot/docs/en/README.md

     link: /en/intro
     type: secondary
 features:
-- title: 目的
+- title: Aim
-  details: 为吉他爱好者提供快速便捷的找谱服务，分享大陆用户不方便购买的热门曲谱
+  details: Provide fast and convenient score finding services for Chinese Mainland guitar enthusiasts，share popular music scores that users in Chinese Mainland cannot buy
-- title: 特点
+- title: Features
-  details: 能在众多QQ群文件中进行搜索，找到你需要的曲谱
+  details: It can search through numerous QQ group files to find the music score you need
-- title: 未来
+- title: Future
-  details: 完善ryo_bot，构建基于ICQQ的全新QQ机器人框架，使爱好者都能参与进来
+  details: Improve the functionality of ryo_bot, and build a new QQ robot framework based on ICQQ, enable enthusiasts to participate
 footer: MPL 2.0 Licensed | Copyright © 2023-present Korin
 ---